Written by Dr Jane Williams, Dr Tessa Grigg and Bindy Cummings

 For healthy, normally developing babies, any ‘baby seat’ or sitting device like the Bumbo, where the baby is forced to sit into an upright posture with little upper body support should be avoided.

-Thinking they can assist children to develop, parents place their babies in these ‘baby seats’, or prop their babies up into a sitting position at a very early age – sometimes as young as three months.
+Believing they can assist development, parents may place their babies in these ‘baby seats’, or prop their babies up into a sitting position, at a very early age – sometimes as young as three months.
 Yet, despite the best of intentions, this position actually slows a baby’s pathway to mobility and hampers development.

-While the manufacturers claim that devices like theirs allow a baby to sit safely, they are in fact, doing the opposite developmentally.
+While the manufacturers claim that devices like theirs allow a baby to ‘sit safely’, they are in fact, developmentally, doing the opposite.
 ‘Baby seats’ like the Bumbo actually position babies in a very unnatural posture.
-They force a baby into a leg-hugging, pelvis tilting, bottom sitting position.
-So, instead of making their muscles stronger in preparation for forward movement, propped sitting actually prevents the muscles needed for movement to be strengthened.
+They force a baby into a leg-hugging, pelvis-tilting, bottom-sitting position.
+So, instead of making muscles stronger in preparation for forward movement, propped sitting actually prevents the muscles needed for movement to be strengthened.
 Muscles and joints develop through active movement, not through being passively forced into a certain position.
-In this type of device babies are not able to move freely and actively, denying them the opportunities to develop the muscle strength necessary for other movements including crawling and creeping.
+In this type of device babies are not able to move freely and actively, denying them the opportunities to develop the muscle strength necessary for other movements, including crawling and creeping.

 Passive propped sitting also denies the baby weight bearing opportunities necessary to develop muscle tone and strength.
-Without this weight bearing, developed so beautifully in the tummy time position, the joints and muscles don’t get the stimulation they need to ‘talk to the brain’ and the child does not develop good body awareness and essential foundation building block for later movement skills and learning.
-In these devices a baby’s sense of touch (tactility) and sense of movement (vestibular) is reduced as they are trapped in a bottom hugging, leg locking position.
-Vision is also affected as visual perception is developed as a result of active movement, not passively ‘looking’.
+Without this weight bearing – developed so beautifully in the tummy time position – the joints and muscles don’t get the stimulation they need to ‘talk to the brain’ and the child is denied opportunities to develop good ‘body awareness’, an essential foundational building block for later movement skills and learning.
+In these devices a baby’s sense of touch (tactility) and sense of movement (vestibular) is reduced, as they are trapped in a bottom-hugging, leg-locking position.
+Vision is also affected, as visual perception is developed as a result of active movement, not passively ‘looking’.

 So, parents beware!
 Positioning babies in this unnatural position places a baby’s development at risk.
 Remember for all babies, the floor is their best friend.